 Want to see a bespectacled man in his 50’s have a meltdown over a pack of cheesy wotsits?
 Downhill is a small, unfairly overlooked British comedy about four old school buddies, now middle-aged (including Jeremy Swift from Downtown Abbey, Karl Theobald from Alpha Papa and Ned Dennehey channeling Withnail), embarking on a coast to coast walk across the UK.
 En route they each go through a mid-life crisis.

-From a first time feature director, the film’s deceptively slight at first but by the end you’ll realise you’ve watched an accomplished, well-constructed character piece.
-The cast have a great dynamic and there are lots of amusing moments.
-Admittedly you’ll probably appreciate it more if you’re 30+.
-It also captures something distinctly British, both in the way they interact, and the rural scenery.
+From a first time feature director, it’s deceptively slight at first but by the end you’ll realise you’ve watched an accomplished, well-constructed character piece.
+The cast have a great dynamic and amusing moments abound.
+Admittedly you’ll probably appreciate it more if you’re pushing the grand old age of 30+.

 The last time the writing of journalist Jon Ronson was committed to film, the result was Men Who Stare at Goats, an adequate but formula-friendly take on interesting true-life source material.
 For Frank, inspired by his own adventures with late British performance artist Frank Sidebottom, Ronson assumed scripting duties himself, alongside Goats screenwriter Peter Straughan.

 And the result?
 Er, an adequate but formula-friendly take on interesting true-life source material.